General Education at UCSB

 Since 2009, UC Santa Barbara has conducted four major assessments of the GE program.
 The fifth assessment, a longitudinal effort, is currently underway.
 Launched in fall of 2016, the General Education (GE) longitudinal study investigates both student experience and faculty assessment surrounding four intersecting questions:

 To address these questions, UCSB has recruited ~120 students/year and is following these students through their UCSB educations.
 Each quarter, students are assigned one GE course on which to focus their responses.
-At the end of the quarter, they complete a survey focusing on their assessment of both the GE outcomes and their work in the course.
-They also upload one “course document” (something that they have completed in the course that reflects their work with the course outcome).
+At the end of the quarter, they complete a survey focusing on their assessment of both the GE outcomes and their work in the course, then upload one “course document” (some work that they have completed in the course that reflects the course outcome).
 This then becomes the basis for the direct assessment conducted by faculty/instructor raters.

 1.Describing the learning strategy looked like in their GE course/s.